-The ITN is currently seeking Concept Proposals for novel clinical trials designed to re-establish selftolerance in rheumatologic disorders (maintain remission of symptoms following the end of treatment).
+The ITN is currently seeking Concept Proposals for novel clinical trials designed to induce immune tolerance in Type 1 Diabetes, transplantation, autoimmune diseases, and allergy and asthma.
 In addition, the ITN accepts applications for the development of novel tolerance assays or mechanistic studies for the purposes of establishing new surrogate biomarkers of immune tolerance and investigating the mechanisms of clinical tolerance.
-Proposals for trials in all types of autoimmune diseases, including musculoskeletal, mucosal, neurological, and dermatological diseases are welcome.